coala/coala/docs/Developers/Writing_Native_Bears.rst

     The given bear directories must not have any glob expressions in them.
 Any character that could be interpreted as a part of a glob expression will be escaped.
-Please use comma separated values to give several such directories instead.
-Do not forget to flush the cache (by adding the argument ``--flush-cache`` when running coala) if you run a new bear on a file which has been previously analyzed (by coala).
+Please use comma-separated values to give several such directories instead.
+Do not forget to flush the cache (by adding the argument ``--flush-cache`` when running coala) if you run a new bear on a file that has been previously analyzed (by coala).

 You should now see an output like this on your command line: